TASKS OF THE CBA

-Operational intelligence activities are performed by the oﬃcers of the CBA in order to prevent the perpetration of crimes, their recognition and detection as well as to obtain and process information relevant to combating corruption in state institutions and local government and also activities against the economic interest
+Operational intelligence is performed by the oﬃcers of the CBA in order to pre- vent the perpetration of crimes, their recognition and detection as well as to obtain and process information relevant to combating corruption in state institutions and local government and also activities against the economic interest of the State.

-The Bureau is the sole special service having the tool in the form of the control of asset declarations and economic decisions.
-The aim of control activities conducted by the CBA oﬃcers is the disclosure of corruption cases in public institutions, abuse by persons performing public functions and the activities against the economic interest of the State.
-Controls are conducted on the basis of the annual control plan, approved by the Head of the CBA or – if necessary – on an ad hoc basis.
+The Bureau is the sole special service having a tool in the form of the control of asset declarations and economic decisions.
+The aim of control activities conducted by the CBA oﬃcers is the disclosure of corruption cases in public institutions, abuse by persons performing public functions, and activities against the economic interest of the State.
+Controls are conducted on the basis of an annual control plan, approved by the Head of the CBA or – if necessary – on an ad hoc basis.

-- disclosure and prevention of cases of non-compliance, for example in the scope of issuing economic decisions (among others: privatisation, financial support, disposal of state and municipal assets, public procurement), as well as preventing it,
+- disclosure of cases of non-observance of the law, for example in the scope of issuing economic decisions (among others: privatization, ﬁnancial support, disposal of state and municipal assets, public procurement), as well as preventing it,

 - veriﬁcation of the correctness and veracity of asset declarations or statements on conducting economic activities by persons performing public functions.